Did you know that it costs five times more to acquire a new customer on average versus retain an existing customer?

 Encourage promoters who have left a comment to share the love.
 Make this easy by providing some action for them to take, give them a link to Tweet you.
 Ask them to leave a review somewhere public like G2 Crowd or perhaps just ask them for a quote for your marketing site.
 Maybe you value their technical feedback, then ask them to become a beta tester.
 We find we get the best response when we only ask a customer to do one thing.

 How to Handle Passives

-Generally speaking a passive is already fairly satisfied customer.
+Generally speaking a passive is already a fairly satisfied customer.
 However, you could be doing much more to turn them into a loyal customer.
-In most cases you just need to maximise the value they’re getting from your product to give them more reasons to stick around.
+In most cases, you just need to maximise the value they’re getting from your product to give them more reasons to stick around.

 - Perhaps they’re only making use of half of the available features.

 - Perhaps there is some low hanging fruit you could implement that would make their life much easier.

 - Perhaps they’re on the wrong pricing plan and would benefit from an annual plan discount.

 You don’t need to hard-sell to passives because they’re already paying.
 It’s just about doing the small extras that re-engage and remind them of why they signed up in the first place.

 Turning NPS Detractors Into Promoters

 When my Macbook screen inexplicably failed, my lasting memory is not that Apple’s build quality had let me down.
 The story I always tell is how impressed I was that they replaced it the same afternoon, completely free of charge.
 The trick is that even if something does go horribly wrong, the takeaway for the customer should always be how good the solution to the problem was, not the fact that a problem arose in the first place.